-This stance translates into spaces designed for three or four people in well-lit rooms, where the desks are allocated on a first-come first-served basis, and no place is attributed to any particular person.
+This stance translates into spaces designed for three to four people in well-lit rooms, desks are allocated on a first-come-first-served basis, and there are no assigned spaces to any particular person.
 There are no labels or names: staff members settle wherever they like in available areas, in a fluid work dynamic.
 ‘In this way, the exchange of information is very efficient, with a start-up style atmosphere, where the classic rules are turned on their head so that people feel free to move around within their everyday routine,’ says Jauffret.

 For Lorenzo Milani, senior manager, the choice of location for a professional services firm is far from neutral: ‘Working in the heart of the nation’s financial capital is aspirational for us as tax specialists.
 Being in the centre of the business community is both gratifying and very motivating.’

 She is keen to expand on this point, directly referring to the importance of human, face-to-face interaction(4): ‘In our jobs, which aim to deliver high value-added services, communication is key: I envisage my future work environment as being completely manageable outside of the office, yet without sacrificing the human connection, either with my colleagues or my clients.’
-This underlines the fact that the work dynamic is bound to become increasingly flexible.
-‘Smart means feeling independent in how you organise your time’, reasons Verrascina, who points out that ‘innovative work organisation can only be legitimate when it matches the needs and demands of the individual.
+In essence, this underlines the fact that the work dynamic is bound to become increasingly flexible.‘Smart means feeling independent in how you organise your time,’ reasons Verrascina, who points out that ‘innovative work organisation can only be legitimate when it matches the needs and demands of the individual.
 If ‘smart working’ is a goal (as well as a necessity) for many of us, it is notably about attaining a better work/life/travel balance.’

 ‘Sometimes moving around, exploring, engaging and increasing the chances of ‘collision’ between people is even more important than individual productivity or creativity,’ says Pascal Jauffret, alluding to the concept of serendipity (5).
 Translated into daily life via the organisation of spaces, the goal of allowing such collisions can be summed up at Mazars in Milan with a single word: lounge.
 The lounge is a room people pass through, a place to share; it is the high point of a dynamic that goes beyond the quiet work zone of free deskspace rooms, facilitating interaction through relaxation and play.